section-engineering-education/engineering-education/content/articles/automating-excel-sheet-in-python/index.md

 ![Maximum and minimum rows and columns](/engineering-education/automating-excel-sheet-in-python/maxmin.png)

 ### Automating the report using Python
 After designing our report, the next and most important part is to automate it.
-In this part, we will write all the code using one function to make it easy to automate our report.
+In this part, we will compose all the code utilizing one function to make it simple to automate our report.

 Putting the code under the same function ensures that next time we are required to automate the report, we will only have to specify the file name and run the code.
 [Here](https://github.com/taves-hub/Automating-excel-sheet-in-python/blob/main/Python/index.md) is our complete code.